 Every teacher is pleased to see a gift that’s useful in the classroom.
 Put a bouquet of flowers – from your own garden, if you have them – in a mason jar or other glass container, and fill it part way with water.
 Surround it with colored pencils and tie the whole with a bow to secure them.
 Don’t want to give flowers that will wilt in a few days?
-Use recycled fabric to create these gorgeous fabric flowers from Crafting a Green World for a gift that will never fade.
+Use recycled fabric to create these gorgeous fabric flowers for a gift that will never fade.

 2. Melted Crayon Art

 Have a little more time?
 Re-invent something teachers of small children see every day, and make a teacher smile.
-Alexis Anne over at cleansmartsimplestyle.com has a great crayon art tutorial for grown-ups.
+Alexis Anne over at cleansmartsimplestyle.com made the pretty crayon art above.
 Melt crayons with a hair dryer on an artist’s canvas to create a one-of-a kind work of art worthy of a place on an adult’s wall.
 Upcycle your child’s old, broken or already-melted crayons for a “green” flair.
 Here is a fun tutorial for melted crayon art.